 The journal and our editors do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

-- have a minimum of 15 publications in reputable, English language, peer-reviewed journals.
+- have a minimum of fifteen (15) publications in reputable, English language, peer-reviewed journals;

-- are frequently listed as a corresponding author (first or last author) during the last five years.
+- be frequently listed as a corresponding author (first or last author) during the last five years;

 Suitable EBMs for BMC Nephrology must also:

-- provide a professional and supportive service to our authors and ensure that manuscripts fulfill the requirements of the Journal and are handled efficiently and appropriately through peer-review.
+- provide a professional and supportive service to our authors and ensure that manuscripts fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.

 What does being an EBM involve?